modernben/forge-docs/1.0/sites/deployments.md

 [[toc]]

-## My Site is Stuck in a Deploying state
+## My Site Is Stuck Deploying

-You can reset the deployment state at the bottom right of the site management panel using the **Self Help** drop-down menu.
+Rarely, your application may get stuck in a "deploying" state.
+When this occurs, you can reset the deployment state at the bottom right of the site management panel using the **Self Help** drop-down menu.